 ~ Mother Natured ~ Royal Society for Protection of Birds ~ Woo!
 Jr ~ Crayola ~ DLTK lion crafts ~

-Audible is currently streaming free stories while schools are closed.
+Audible was streaming free stories while schools were closed.

-I'm told my young nephew loves the ABC Mouse learning site, and they have a 30day free subscription, right now.
+I'm told my young nephew loves the ABC Mouse learning site, and they had a 30day free subscription.

 Focus on the Family radio broadcast discussed covid-19 with National Institute of Health Director Dr. Collins.
 It may reassure and inform some.
-They're also currently offering a 4-week free trial of the Adventures in Odyssey series club to help families out with a great healthy entertainment option and have links to other articles, like tips for talking to children about what's happening.
+They also offered a 4-week free trial of the Adventures in Odyssey series club to help families out with a great healthy entertainment option and have links to other articles, like tips for talking to children about what's happening.